-Robert R. Ulmer is Dean of the UNLV Greenspun College of Urban Affairs (GCUA).
-The GCUA is designed to engage a unique collection interdisciplinary students, faculty, and staff to develop original solutions for producing effective urban communities.
-Urban population growth is one of the defining features of the 21st Century.
-During this time, urban communities have seen challenges and opportunities.
+Robert R. Ulmer is dean of the UNLV Greenspun College of Urban Affairs.
+The college is designed to engage a unique collection of interdisciplinary students, faculty, and staff to develop original solutions for producing effective urban communities.

-He has extensive experiences putting these ideas into practice having worked with the Centers for Disease Control, Department of Homeland Security and public and private companies.
+He has extensive experience putting these ideas into practice having worked with the Centers for Disease Control, U.S. Department of Homeland Security, and public and private companies.